nheinsdorf/topwave/docs/index.rst

 - Multi Orbital Tight Binding Models
 - Higher Order Topological Invariants
 - BdG Hamiltonians
-- Consistent Mean Field Calculations
+- Self-Consistent Mean Field Calculations
 - Wannier90 Interface
 - Model Construction based on Irreducible Representations.

 Acknowledgements
 ----------------

-This library is being developed within my research as a joint PhD student of the Max Planck Institute for Solid State Research in Stuttgart, Germany and the University of British Columbia, Canada.
+This library is being developed within my research as a PhD student of the Max Planck Institute for Solid State Research in Stuttgart, Germany and the University of British Columbia, Canada within the `International PhD Program in Quantum Materials <https://www.fkf.mpg.de/7021396/60_Joint_PhD>`_.
 I would like to thank Xianxin Wu, Jean-Claude Passy and my supervisor Andreas Schnyder.
 Also thanks to Luis Mantilla who helped me setting up the documentation.

 I used the `PythTB <https://www.physics.rutgers.edu/pythtb/>`_ and `SpinW <https://spinw.org/>`_ libraries for testing and to get an idea of what kind of user interface I want.